staer/extDate/README.rst

     var d = new Date(2011, 0, 1);     // January 1st, 2011
     var s = d.strftime("%m/%d/%Y");   // 's' contains "1/1/2011"

 The format strings and directives that can be used are roughly the same as those available in Python, see http://www.strftime.org or http://docs.python.org/library/time.html#time.strftime for more information.

+Note: The only directive that is not supported in this implementation is the timezone (%Z) directive as JavaScript date objects do not really support time zones.

+Note: The strings that are returned which represent numbers are always returned using the smallest number of digits possible.
+This differs from the Python implementation.
+For example if you were to use the '%d' directive to get the day of the month for August 8th, in Python you would get the string '08' while in the extDate implementation you get the string '8'.
+The reason for this is that the JavaScript 'parseInt()' function is a bit quirky in that if it is attempting to parse a string that begins with a zero it will assume that it is octal notation.
+Thus parseInt('08') will actually yield 0 instead of the expected 8.

+An optional parameter, 'useUTC' can be specified as true/false as to weather or not the date/time being displayed is in "local" time or "UTC" time.

-Date.strptime(string, format)
+Date.strptime(string, format, useUTC)
 -----------------------

 This method parses on a string based on the format parameter and returns a Date object::